EWU logo

 Medical Flexible Spending Arrangement (FSA)

-The Medical FSA allows you to set aside pre-tax money from your paycheck to pay for out-of-pocket health care costs.
+You can use your Medical FSA to pay for expenses for you, your spouse, or your qualified tax dependents, even if they are not enrolled in your PEBB medical or dental plan.
 FSA participation is only valid for the plan year in which you enroll and does not continue automatically.
-You must enroll or re-enroll each year during the PEBB Program's annual open enrollment period.
+You must enroll or re-enroll each year during the PEBB Program’s annual open enrollment period.

 Limited Purpose Flexible Spending Arrangement (FSA)

-The Limited Purpose Medical FSA allows you to set aside pre-tax money from your paycheck to pay for out-of-pocket dental and vision costs like glasses or contact lenses.
+The Limited Purpose FSA allows you to pay for out-of-pocket dental and vision costs like glasses, contact lenses and solution, dentures, dental copays, orthodontia, and more (see eligible expenses).
 This plan is only for employees enrolled in a consumer-directed health plan (CDHP) with a health savings account.
 Participation is only valid for the plan year in which you enroll and does not continue automatically.
-You must enroll or re-enroll each year during the PEBB Program's annual open enrollment period.
+You must enroll or re-enroll each year during the PEBB Program’s annual open enrollment period.

 Dependent Care Assistance Program (DCAP)